fusion809/fusion809.github.io-old2/_posts/DE/03-awesome.md

 ### Customizability
 All configuration must be done by editing files in the `~/.config/awesome` folder.
 In this folder is a Lua script called `rc.lua`, which is the Lua script awesome will run whenever it is started, by default.
 It is also called the &ldquo;config&rdquo; file. awesome comes with a default config file usually found in the `/etc/xdg/awesome/` folder, which can be customized to one's liking.

+### Obtaining It
+awesome is found in the official repositories of the vast majority of Linux distributions, including:
+* Arch Linux / Manjaro Linux (its name is {% include ArchLinux/search.md package="awesome" %} so run {% include Code/coders.html line1="pacman -S awesome --noconfirm" %} to install it)